 You can prepare your muscles by doing gentle stretches before you begin your hike.
 Avoid pain and soreness later by being proactive about pain relief.
 Massage your muscles and then apply Super Blue Stuff OTC pain relief cream, an all-natural pain relief cream.
 The stimulation and warmth prepares your muscles for the work in store for them.

 Don’t forget to bring Super Blue Stuff OTC pain relief cream with you on the trail as well.
 It brings natural joint and muscle pain relief, strains or sprains, and it can be safely used at any time, before, during or after the hike.

 Even if you don’t feel pain during the hike, in the evening or the next day, your muscles might complain a bit about the extra exertion.
 Once your body gets used to hiking, you should not experience so much soreness each time.
 Until then, Super Blue Stuff OTC will keep you more comfortable, and soon you will be ready again to get back out to enjoy the trails.

-Super Blue Stuff OTC Pain Relief Cream with Emu Oil by BLUESPRING is the natural way to relieve muscle aches and joint pain.
+Super Blue Stuff OTC Pain Relief Cream with Emu Oil from Emu Therapy is the natural way to relieve muscle aches and joint pain.
 Made with the power of menthol, MSM, glucosamine and 11 therapeutic herbs, the lightweight cream goes on easy, leaves no greasy feel and is absorbed quickly and deeply in to the muscle and joints.
 Pain relief can come in as fast as five minutes.
 It is safe to use before or after any exercise session and has no negative side effects.